alexpolt/alexpolt.github.io/src/atomic-data.md

   **atomic\_data**).

   The results show that **atomic\_data** is quite competitive even with it copying the data on every update.
-But we more testing and I ask for your help here.
+But we need more testing and I ask for your help here.
 Clone or download the [Github][github] repo and run the tests on your machine. **atomic\_data** works both on 32-bit and 64-bit machines.